rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: ARIMA combines autoregression (AR), differencing (I), and moving average (MA) to model the data.
 The AR part models the relationship between an observation and a number of lagged observations, the I part makes the data stationary, and the MA part models the relationship between an observation and a lagged error term.

+**Cost Function**: The cost function used in ARIMA is typically the Sum of Squared Errors (SSE) between the predicted and actual values.

 **Example**: Forecasting the volume of network traffic to predict peak usage times and potential bottlenecks.

 ##### Seasonal ARIMA (SARIMA)